sbulen/sjrbTools/README.md

 * ***smf_fix_log_actions.php*** - Checks & fixes all string lengths in log_actions.
 UTF8 conversions can break string lengths in serialized strings.
 SMF2.0.
 * ***smf_remove_old_bbc.php*** - Removes old BBC.
 Provided a regex, substitutes the first captured group for the entire match.
 Helpful when you no longer use old mods that added BBC to posts at some point.
 SMF2.0 & 2.1.

+## SMF UTF8 Utilities

+**WARNING:** These tools update your forum database.
+Use at your own risk.
+ALWAYS back up your database before use.
+ALWAYS run them in your test environment first to learn how they work & to confirm desired outcomes.

+* ***smf_fix_dbl_enc.php*** - Addresses double-encoding issues in messages.
+While addressing, checks for 4-byte UTF8 characters & converts them to htmlentities if needed.
+SMF2.0 & 2.1.
+Mysql 5.7+ only.

 ## Github utility

 * ***github_dump.php*** - Dumps Issue & PR info for a specified repository into a comma-delimited file.